Defamation / Reputation, Hate Speech, Political Expression

 On August 27, 2014, the case was referred to the Grand Chamber pursuant to Article 43 of the Convention.
 The Grand Chamber further granted the Government’s request on December 15, 2014 to re-examine the merits of the present case.

-President Luis López Guerra delivered the judgment of the Court.
+The Grand Chamber of the Court delivered a majority judgment.
 The central issue for the Court’s determination was whether the termination of Baka’s contract was an interference with his right to freedom of expression and, if so, whether it was justified.

 Baka argued that his early dismissal was prompted by his views and criticism on a set of legislative measures affecting the judiciary, and that the Government camouflaged his de facto dismissal by citing a change in the President of the Supreme Court’s functions for which they did not provide any substantial evidence.